benjamingiblin/ClippingPipeline/README.md

-## General line used to execute the pipeline:
+## Executing the pipeline

-For simulations:
+The command to run the pipeline is:

 ./Master_CorrFun_ByParts.sh Sims_Run param_files/<input_parameter_file> <los_start> <los_end>